How L.A. Tourism Workers Are Mobilizing Ahead Of The 2028 Olympics

-When LA28, the organization responsible for organizing and funding the 2028 Summer Olympics, successfully campaigned to host the event in Los Angeles, they pledged that the event would create jobs, provide economic benefits, and instill pride in the residents of Los Angeles.
+When LA28, the organization responsible for organizing and funding the 2028 Summer Olympics, successfully campaigned to host the event in Los Angeles, they promised that the Games would create jobs, provide economic benefits, and instill pride in the residents of Los Angeles.
+However, a coalition of labor unions is now stepping up to ensure that approximately 36,000 workers in L.A.'s tourism sector see tangible benefits from these promises through what they're calling an "Olympic wage."

-During a rally outside L.A.
-City Hall, supported by some City Council members, and representatives for workers at LAX, hotels, and other tourism-related sectors called for an immediate increase in the minimum wage to $25 per hour, with further increases to $30 per hour by 2028.
+At a recent rally outside L.A.
+City Hall, supported by several City Council members and representatives from various sectors including LAX, hotels, and other tourism-related industries, workers demanded an immediate increase in the minimum wage to $25 per hour, with further increases to $30 per hour by 2028.

-Estuardo Mazariegos, co-director of the Alliance of Californians for Community Empowerment Institute, stated at the rally, "Tourism workers welcome visitors from around the globe.
+Estuardo Mazariegos, co-director of the Alliance of Californians for Community Empowerment Institute, emphasized the importance of fair wages: "Tourism workers welcome visitors from around the globe.
 We must ensure that these workers are treated with dignity and can afford to live where they work."

-As tourism in the city rebounds to nearly pre-pandemic levels, labor advocates argue that the Olympics may benefit corporations while disadvantaging the low-wage workers essential to the smooth operation of LAX, hotels, and other tourism services.
+As tourism rebounds to nearly pre-pandemic levels, labor advocates argue that while the Olympics may bring prosperity to corporations, low-wage workers essential to the smooth operation of LAX, hotels, and other services are being left behind.

 "We anticipated this process would take three to four months, and now it has taken much longer," said Anton Farmby, vice president of SEIU United Service Workers West.
 "The time for action is now."